hayas1/tfgh/terraform/module/repository/README.md

 ## Struggle to manage both default branch ruleset and labeler workflows
 Prerequisites:
 - The workflows such as labeler is managed in many repositories, so they should be managed by Terraform in default branch.
-- The rulesets that deny directly push to default branch is set in managed repositories, so they should be managed by Terraform.
+- The rulesets that deny directly push to default branch is set in many repositories, so they should be managed by Terraform.

 Terraform's GitHub provider support [github_repository_file](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository_file) resource, which can be used to create a file in a repository.
 However, push it to default branch directly will be denied by the rulesets.

 ### Basic approach
 Basic approach is to create a file in managed branch and create a pull request.
-The drawback of this method is that the order of `github_repository_file` cannot be specified in `for_each`, and an error due to already exists occurs when the PR branch is created on the first terraform apply.
+The drawback of this method is that the order of `github_repository_file` cannot be specified in `for_each`, so an error due to the branch already exists occurs when the second or after file is created on the first terraform apply.
 ```hcl
 resource "github_repository_file" "this" {
   for_each = local.github_snippets